BrianRusk/BrianVRuskWebsite2021/content/authors/admin/_index.md

 title: Brian V. Rusk
 ---

-I am currently a lecturer in the Department of English at Da-Yeh University in Taiwan.
-I am a former SSHRC Doctoral Fellow who completed his PhD in the Language Acquisition Lab of the Department of Linguistics at the University of Alberta.
-My main research area is child second language (L2) acquisition, and I'm interested both in acquisition of an L2 as a community majority language, as well as, acquisition of a minority-L2 in classroom language immersion settings.
-My overarching research goal is to provide a better foundational understanding of L2 acquisition as an emergent phenomenon by studying children who speak Mandarin as a first language as they acquire English as an L2.
+I completed my PhD in the Language Acquisition Lab of the Department of Linguistics at the University of Alberta and I am a former SSHRC Doctoral Fellow.
+My main research area is child second language (L2) acquisition, and I'm interested both in acquisition of an L2 as a community majority language as well as acquisition of a minority-L2 in classroom language immersion settings.
+My overarching research goal is to provide a better foundational understanding of L2 acquisition as an emergent phenomenon by studying children and adults who speak Mandarin as a first language as they acquire English as an L2.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_B_Rusk2021_11_nref.pdf" "newtab" >}}CV{{< /staticref >}}.